apache/pekko-connectors/docs/src/main/paradox/opensearch.md

 # Opensearch

-The Alpakka Elasticsearch connector also provides Akka Streams integration for Opensearch.
+The Apache Pekko Connectors Elasticsearch connector also provides Akka Streams integration for Opensearch.

 For more information about Opensearch, please visit the [Opensearch documentation](https://opensearch.org/docs/latest).